acvzy/ss14-hackmd-docs-backup/docs.md

 ## The quick rundown

 * Anyone is welcome to comment on, or edit the document; you don't need to be signed in.
 We're basically operating off trust (and the ability to easily revert grief).
 * You can comment by hovering over a line and hitting the speech bubble to the right of it.
+This is always fine for you to do.
 * You can edit by hitting the pencil button at the top right.
+Please be respectful with changes.
+Ideally, discuss them on the discord first.
-* We suggest you sign up anyway though, it's fast.
+* We suggest that you do sign up, though.
+It's fast.
 You can use email, a github account, facebook, whatever.
 It'll help with attributing and discussing changes, and we'll give you more charity if you make any major controversial edits.
 * **If your signup method involves your real name (e.g. you used realname@gmail.com), make sure to set your username to something else [here](https://hackmd.io/settings#general) before you start editing.** Ideally, your discord username so we can discuss changes.

 ## Specifics on editing